DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

   <h3 align="center">EEG pipeline using EEGlab</h3>

   <p align="center">
     This EEG pipeline is made to analyze data collected with a biosemi system, using however many chanels you want.
-There are several cleaning steps (e.g. channel rejection, ICA, epoch rejection) after which stats can be done using Rstudio
+There are several cleaning steps (e.g. channel rejection, ICA, epoch rejection) after which stats can be done using Rstudio.
+This pipeline contain several scripts, organized alphabetically.
+Each script runs a loop on all the particpants, making sure that the same steps are taken for each participant.
+The reason it is not one big script is, because after running each script it would be a good moment to check if you are happy with the data.
     <br />
     <a href="https://github.com/DouweHorsthuis/EEG_to_ERP_pipeline_stats_R"><strong>Explore the docs ?</strong></a>
     <br />